-A symbol of strength and virility, the Bull appears in frescoes, mosaics, paintings, sculpture and architecture.
-Blood sacrifice of bulls and oxen usually involved feasting on the meat afterward, akin to eating the God, a practice associated with fertility rituals.
-In ancient Rome the brazen bull represented scientific engineering and tortuous death.
+A symbol of strength and virility, the Bull appears in ancient art and architecture.
+Blood sacrifice of bulls and oxen usually involves feasting on the meat, akin to eating the God, associated with fertility rituals.

 Among wild animals the Bear is untamed nature and the wild heart, while the Bull is among the major fertility spirits and powers of the Earth.
 If crops don't grow, the people sacrifice Bulls.
 With the blood of the Bull potent magic flows into the ground.